anchal-physics/personalWebpage/index.md

 primary interests are precision measurements and control systems and feedback in optical, mechanical, and electronic systems.

 I successfully defended my thesis on May 15, 2023.
-You can find my [thesis draft here](https://git.ligo.org/anchal.gupta/writing-presenting/-/jobs/artifacts/master/file/thesis/thesis.pdf?job=thesis).
+You can find my [thesis here](https://resolver.caltech.edu/CaltechTHESIS:06012023-001004673).

 I have accepted a position at the General Atomics Research Participation Program, DIII-D National Fusion Facility, San Diego.
 I'll be shifting gears and